Hyper-Mimic/scratch-gui/README.md

 ## Setup

-See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp environment.
+    See https://docs.turbowarp.org/development/getting-started to setup the complete HyperMimic environment.

 If you just want to play with the GUI then it's the same process as upstream scratch-gui.